Vyral/will-cook/_posts/2024-05-24-the-rate-pause-and-how-it-will-affect-the-buyers.md

 {% include excerpt.html %}

 In the latest twist in the housing market happenings, the Federal Reserve has decided to maintain its rate pause, leaving both home buyers and sellers in a state of anticipation.
 Despite raising rates 11 times over the past two years, the Fed is holding steady amidst persistent inflation, now hovering around 3.5%.
-This decision, signals a cautious approach to economic stabilization.
+This decision signals a cautious approach to economic stabilization.
 As the market digests this news, questions loom about the future of mortgage rates and their impact on housing affordability.

 **You can listen to our full explanation in the video above or skip to each topic using the timestamps provided:**